Tetley Tea Folk: Return

 On 30 June 2010, by now a nine-year absence, it was announced that the Tetley Tea Folk were to be reintroduced, in a bid to reclaim the title of Britain's Best Tea Brand from PG Tips.
 The first advert was shown on 20 September 2010, during the broadcast of Coronation Street.
 It showed an employee of Tetley spilling some Tetley tea, which caused the Tea Folk to wake from their decade of sleep.
 The second advert, shown in October, showed the Tea Folk exploring the factory, to the general awe of the factory's workers.

 They remark on how far Tetley has come, with introductions of product lines such as Red bush, Green and Extra Strong tea.
 Their latest advert in April 2011 promoted the Red bush variety.

-On 25 January 2014, after a four-year break, the tea folk returned, this time in CGI form, where they inadvertently averted an invasion of aliens by giving them tea.
-In an advert in December 2014, it featured Gaffer, Sydney and Tina getting caught up in a medieval battle, but are able to stop the battle by giving everyone tea.
+On 25 January 2014, after a two-year break, the tea folk (now only consisting of Gaffer, Sydney and Tina) returned, this time in CGI form, where they inadvertently averted an invasion of aliens by giving them tea.
+In an advert in December 2014, it featured the trio getting caught up in a medieval battle, but are able to stop the battle by giving everyone tea.
+Between 2013 till sometime in 2016, Tetley sponsored airings of family films on Channel 5 through sponsorship idents featuring Gaffer and Sydney in CGI, parodying various movie genres.

-In a later advert, Gaffer sings about how many British events (such as Winston Churchill, rock and roll and the Spirit of '66) would never have happened without tea.
+The final advert of the tea folk released in January 2016, sees Gaffer sings about how many British events (such as Winston Churchill, rock and roll and the Spirit of '66) would never have happened without tea.